 Jack Adelman

-For many years my primary physician gave me a breast examination during my annual physical, and told me the lump in my breast was probably a cyst.
-However, in May 2013 he discovered a small lump under my right nipple and scheduled me for an examination with an Oncologist Surgeon.
-An ultrasound determined that it was not a cyst and the biopsy diagnosed breast cancer.
-This totally freaked me out, it was surreal and petrifying, and it was difficult telling my family, mainly because I didn’t believe it myself.
+For many years, my primary physician gave me a breast examination during my annual physical and told me the lump in my breast was probably a cyst.
+However, in May 2013, he discovered a small lump under my right nipple and scheduled me for an examination with an Oncologist Surgeon.
+An ultrasound determined that it was not a cyst, and the biopsy diagnosed breast cancer.
+This freaked me out, it was surreal and petrifying, and it was difficult telling my family, mainly because I didn’t believe it myself.
 I thought I was going to die.
 I was 63.
 The surgeon reassured me that I would survive, but I didn’t believe her.
 There was a lot of crying and fear.

 I have three daughters, so I had a genetic test done in August 2013.
 The results were negative.
 I had another test in August 2018, because there are new panel tests.
 The result was again negative.

-I have learned not to sweat the small stuff, and to live life with the glass half full.
+I have learned not to sweat the small stuff and to live life with the glass half full.
 I live in six-month segments…from blood test to blood test.
-The tamoxifen has caused me to gain weight, be more emotional, and causes hot flashes.
+The tamoxifen has caused me to gain weight, be more emotional, and have hot flashes.
 I believe this is a small price to pay.

 I’ve been a partner in a janitor supply company since 1983, and I make my living teaching to small and large groups.
-I believe that it is imperative that men are made aware of the fact that they can contract breast cancer.
+I believe that men must be made aware of the fact that they can contract breast cancer.
 The Cancer Society hardly ever addresses the issue of male breast cancer in its communications with the public.
 My primary physician saved my life.
-I tell him this every time I see him, and I always give him a hug.
-I self examine every week.
-Like women, men should be educated to do this.ß
+I tell him this every time I see him, and I always hug him.
+I self-examine every week.
+Like women, men should be educated to do this.

 Share this story: